makeplans/makeplans-api/readme.md

 <tr><td>close_6</td><td>Time</td><td>Closing time for Sunday</td></tr>
 </table>

 These deprecated attributes define opening hours without breaks.
-Given `opening_hours_tue` with a break defined as this: `['08:00', '12:00', '12:30', '16:00']` it would yield `open_1` to be `08:00` and `close_'` to be `16:00`.
+Given `opening_hours_tue` with a break defined as this: `['08:00', '12:00', '12:30', '16:00']` it would yield `open_1` to be `08:00` and `close_1'` to be `16:00`.
 These attributes are deprecated and will be removed in a future API version.

 ### Listing